webqit/oohtml/README.md

 </body>
 ```

-Now, we could easily create more complex stuff this way.
-[Think a clock, a dynamic list](https://webqit.io/tooling/oohtml/examples).
+This makes it possible to build more complex stuff without breaking a sweat.
+[Think a clock, a dynamic list](https://webqit.io/tooling/oohtml/examples), etc.

 *Details are in the [Scoped Scripts](https://webqit.io/tooling/oohtml/scoped-scripts) section.*